AMWA-TV/bcp-002-01/README.md

 ### What does it do?

-- It provides a template for AMWA NMOS Interface Specifcations.
+- Documents best practice and recommendations for how to indicate and handle "Natural Groups" of Resources in AMWA NMOS APIs.
+- These are those created by the default operation of a Node/Device, and not user- or automation-defined Groups.

 ### Why does it matter?

-- It helps ensure consistency between NMOS Specifications.
+- Provides a consistent way of referring to groups of related Resources (e.g. video and audio Senders of a camera)
-- It helps us test our continuous integration.
+- This helps with interoperability and integration.

 ### How does it work?

-- It contains examples of documentation, API, schemas, and examples.
-- These are rendered to HTML and uploaded to specs.amwa.tv
+- Nodes add a `grouphint` tag to the JSON representation of each member of a Natural Group.

 [//]: # "INTRO-END"